dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 You can see in the above, the tool (identified with `quay.io/cancercollaboratory/dockstore-tool-snpeff` in Dockstore and Quay.io) was successfully registered and can be seen by anyone on the Dockstore site.

-The `dockstore tool manual_publish` command can be used to manually register a container on Docker Hub.
+The `dockstore tool manual_publish` command can be used to manually register a tool on Docker Hub.
 Its usage is outlined in the publish_manual help menu.
 This will allow you to register entries that do not follow the qualities above (non-automated builds and Docker Hub images).

     $ dockstore tool manual_publish